The Voice of Germany season 6

 The Voice of Germany is a German reality talent show that premiered its sixth season on October 20, 2016 on ProSieben and Sat.1.
 Based on the reality singing competition The Voice of Holland, the series was created by Dutch television producer John de Mol.
 It is part of an international series.
-The Judges for this season are Andreas Bourani, Samu Haber, Michi Beck & Smudo and Yvonne Catterfeld.
+Andreas Bourani and Michi Beck & Smudo returned as coaches from the previous season, alongside Samu Haber who returned after a one season hiatus, replacing Rea Garvey.
+Yvonne Catterfeld joined the show as a new coach, replacing Stefanie Kloß from the previous season.
 The host(s) for this season will be Thore Schölermann and Lena Gercke.